-Bitcoin Blockchain Has Fourth 'Halving' in 15-Year History, in Show of Monetary Policy Set by Code
+The Bitcoin Halving Is Here, and With It a Giant Surge in Transaction Fees

-- Various factors may make this halving an event like no other in Bitcoin's history.
+- Fees soared in the aftermath as a new Bitcoin-based system called Runes launched.

-Soccer has the World Cup.
-Athletics and many other sports have the Olympics.
-Crypto has the Bitcoin halving.
+Bitcoin completed the fourth halving in its 15-year history, a milestone venerated and anticipated in the blockchain community just like the World Cup and Olympics are in sports.

-The once-every-four-years bitcoin (BTC) reward halving took place at 00:09 UTC on Saturday, when the 840,000th block was added to the Bitcoin blockchain.
+The once-every-four-years event, which cuts in half the amount miners get rewarded for creating new bitcoin, took place at 00:09 UTC on Saturday when the 840,000th block was added to the Bitcoin blockchain.

-The halving, which cuts the reward bitcoin miners receive for adding new blocks by 50%, occurs every 210,000 blocks – in accordance with the original programming when the blockchain's elusive creator, Satoshi Nakamoto, launched it 2009.
+While bitcoin's price held mostly steady above $63,000 in the aftermath, something else stole the show: Transaction fees spiked on Bitcoin as the launch of a new protocol called Runes led to a flurry of transactions as speculators rushed to mint digital tokens atop the blockchain.

-This halving was the fourth in Bitcoin's history, with the reward dropping to 3.125 BTC.
+The halving block – block 840,000 – saw a record-high 37.6 BTC fee (worth more than $2.4 million) attached to it, and fees remained far higher than normal in the hour after the halving.

 For CoinDesk's complete coverage, please see our Bitcoin Halving landing page.

-The mining reward is an incentive for entities who contribute computing power to secure Bitcoin.
+The mining reward – which dropped to 3.125 BTC from 6.25 BTC during this halving – is an incentive for entities who contribute computing power to secure Bitcoin.
 The miner that wins the race to add each new block to the network takes away the mining reward, the amount of which is fixed until it's cut again at the next halving, as programmed by the cryptocurrency's elusive creator, Satoshi Nakamoto.
+Soaring fees, though, in the aftermath of the halving suggest miners could have a lucrative new revenue stream in the Runes era – though several people speaking on the Tone Vays livestream expressed the belief that the fee spike will end up being temporary.

-The quadrennial event is seen as a momentous occasion in the crypto community because it symbolizes bitcoin's original concept as an autonomous, decentralized financial network whose monetary policy is set by code, as opposed to human organizations like governments and central bankers.
+The quadrennial halving is seen as a momentous occasion in the crypto community because it symbolizes Bitcoin's original concept as an autonomous, decentralized financial network whose monetary policy is set by code, as opposed to human organizations like governments and central bankers.

 Unlike traditional, or fiat, currencies, whose value has historically been eroded by inflation and government printing, bitcoin is designed to be non-inflationary with a maximum total supply of 21 million BTC in circulation.
 With the halvings every four years, the pace of new issuance of bitcoins reduces over time until the last one is mined, likely sometime in 2140.